nAmnesiac/py_basicMD/runsamples/pressure_temperature/README.md

 # /runsamples/pressure_temperature/

 ## Shortly:
-These output files were generated as part of a set of simulations to test the stability of Euler and velocity Verlet integration algorithms at various timesteps.
+These output files were generated as part of a set of simulations to test the temperature-pressure relationship of systems simulated with a Berendsen thermostat in comparison to ideal gas.

 ID 01: Euler Integrator, 1 femtosecond timestep<br/>